Frequently Asked Questions

 Q: How do I get an owner’s manual for my older Mossberg rifle or shotgun?

 A: The older model Mossberg arms came with a simple "hang tag" which included an exploded parts diagram and very basic general disassembly instructions.
 These tags generally hung in an envelope around the trigger guard of the gun displayed in the gun store.
 While all of these are now out of print, we can photocopy the hang tag information for most models for a nominal fee of $2.
 Larger manuals & tear down guides may be available for a fee of $3-$5 depending on document length.
 Hard copy only.
+Recently, we have added PDF versions of the 5500 and 9200 shotguns.
+Go to Owner's Manuals to download one of these.

 Q: I have an old Mossberg rifle that I have no use for and would like to see someone own it who might have some appreciation for it.
 How do I go about this?